tunchk/springerlink-user-journey/README.md

 NOTE: Please elaborate on all types of tests that are needed within the team irrespective of whether QA writes them or not.

-# How to Run the Automation Solution:
+# How to Configure and Run the Automation Solution:

 As mentioned above, the solution relies on the robotframework.